kudobuzz/express-api-starter/docs/FOLDERS.md

 +-- [README.md](#README.md)

 ## api
-Contains:
- 1. Actions, scripts that interact with the services in [services](#services) folder.
- 2. Endpoints, exposing the service to other services.
- 3. Handles the validations and assertions of the requests
+This basically contains code related to the api only.
+This include the api server, request validations, express middlewares and controllers.
+The only interactions to any of the other components is to [services](#services).
+The whole idea is to keep the controllers as thin as possible so that business logic can be reused.

 ### api/common
 This folder contains all the logic that is shared across multiple files in the parent folder ([api](#api)).
-Here you also have middlewares like the express middleware that has access to the request and response objects.
+This usually includes shared request schemas, errors, middlewares  ..

 ## config
-This is where configurations are loaded, configurations could be loaded from the environment variables either in production or in development based on where the service has been spawned. configs are grouped into components which allows you to manouver when you require the use of a service for example the mongodb url.

-i.e.

-The process.env files is in the config files when an app starts it enables you to test if all the variables are available if not it throws an error hence one can never deploy an app with missing variables. [api](#api)
+Configs contains all env variables for the different processes involved, for example it will contain for the api as well  as individual processes in the workers too.
+One thing we encourage is that , env variables should be properly validaited at startup time.

+### config/components
+Components allows use to compose different configs into one config for a specific process type.
+By grouping configs into components it prevents having very large files of configs

 ## docs
 All the docs for this service should be here.

+### docs/api.yaml
+All api docs can go in here

+### docs/webhooks.yaml
+All webhook docs can go in here if you need one

 ## events
 This is where all the events handlers should be located.
-Events are very ideal for queue related operations.

 ## lib